arkapravade/Genetic_Algorithm/README.md

 can consist of real or binary number.
 In this scope, we used binary coded GA, the string here only consist of 0 and 1.
 The length of string depends on the accuracy of desired solution.

-The problem given is a minimization problem, so GA works only with maximization so converted minimization to maximization.
+The problem given is a minimization problem, so GA works only with maximization so the problem was converted from minimization to maximization.
 First we created initial solution set using random numbers.
 The solution strings were taken to the mating pool using binary tournament selection, the crossover performed is single-point as the string length is not very large.
 We'd have gone with double-point or uniform crossover otherwise.
 After crossover, new solution pool is created.
-In the last step, we perfomr bit-wise mutation to introduce variety in our solution space, with user-define mutation probability.
+In the last step, we performe bit-wise mutation to introduce variety in our solution space, with user-defined mutation probability.

 The entire procedure is carried out for finite iterations and the final solution is obtained.